sehriban-act/react-starter18/javascript/projects/004- Checkout_Page (JS-04)/README.md

 At the end of the this project, students will be able to;

-- analyze a problem, create a e-commerce website page.
+- analyze a problem, create e-commerce website page.

 - demonstrate their knowledge of algorithmic design principles for dynamic calculation of product's cart.